rimaout/Obsidian-Vault/3. MOCS/Programming MOC/archive/How I setup a ZFS mirror pool.md

 - `sda` is the ssd with the debian os partition
 - `sdb` is the 2tb empty drive
-- `sdc` is the 1tb drive, but it has a `sdc1` partition with some data one
+- `sdc` is the 1tb drive, but it has a `sdc1` partition with some data on it

 ### 3) Clean disk partition tables (remove sdc1)